-The Top APs by Offline Duration table of the Inventory - APs Report displays the top APs based on which ones have been offline for the longest duration, with details of AP name, IP address, location, model, controllers and duration in a tabular format.
+The table view displays the top APs based on which ones have been offline for the longest time, The APs are listed by AP name, IP address, location, model, controllers, and duration in the table.

-Click the gear icon to select the list of columns to display.
-The table is sorted on the top AP model by default.
-Click any column heading to sort by that value.
-You can also select the top 10 (default value), 20, 50, or 100 clients to display, or display all AP models.
-The number of rows per page is defined by the Rows per Page option in the table settings menu.
+Click the gear icon ( ) to select the columns to display, and click any column heading to sort the table by that column.
+You can select the top 10, 20, 50, or 100 APs by offline duration.
+The number of rows in a page is defined by the Rows per Page option in the table settings menu.

-FIGURE 59 Inventory - APs Report: Top APs by Offline Duration
+FIGURE 60 Inventory - APs Report: Top APs by Offline Duration (Table)